-We have seen in our studies so far that through Jesus' death on our behalf we are justified in God's sight, i.e. when God looks at us it is just-if-I'd never sinned.
+We have seen in our studies so far that through Jesus' death on our behalf we are justified in God's sight, i.e., when God looks at us it's just-if-I'd never sinned.
 We are pure in His sight.
 The reason for this is:

-a) The punishment due our sins has been taken by Jesus on the cross - He died for us.
+i] The punishment due our sins has been taken by Jesus on the cross - he died for us.

-b) The reward due Jesus' perfection and obedience has been transferred to us - we live in Him.
+ii] The reward due Jesus' perfection and obedience has been transferred to us - we live in him.

-Now in truth, we all know we are still pretty rotten - we are sinners.
-So God sets about to mould us into the image of His Son, to shape us into the person we are in Christ - to sanctify us.
+Now in truth, we all know that we are flawed - we are sinners.
+So God sets about to mould us into the image of his Son, to shape us into the person we are in Christ - to sanctify us.
 When we put our faith in Christ we become God's holy people.
 As we live for Christ we learn to be that holy people.